Treatments and Techniques

-Many kinds of injuries may benefit from the application of Tape or adhesive bandage, by the simple fact they offer protection, physical support and psychological support.
+Many kinds of injuries may benefit from the use of taping and strapping techniques, by the simple fact they offer protection, physical support and psychological support.

-Providing these injuries and niggles are minor the taping techniques used will give adequate protection whilst taking part in your particular sport or activity.
+Providing these injuries and niggles are minor the taping and strapping techniques used, will give adequate protection whilst taking part in your particular sport or activity.

 Examples of when is Taping used...

-Taping has many benefits including easing pain, reducing inflammation and helping to relieve nerve irritation.
+Taping and strapping has many benefits including easing pain, reducing inflammation and helping to relieve nerve irritation.

-Using tape for preventative measures, for example someone who has hypermobility or a Lax joint, taping would help 'prevent' injury to a particular joint during an activity.
+Taping and strapping techniques are useful for preventative measures, such as someone who has hypermobility or a Lax joint, taping would help 'prevent' injury to a particular joint during an activity.